Part of Core Framework Modules

 A human system does not only respond to what happens.
 It responds to what it predicts the event means.

-The same situation can produce different behavior depending on interpretation, memory, context, state and perceived risk.
+The same situation can produce different behavior depending on interpretation, memory, context, body state, relational history and perceived risk.

-Many patterns are driven by implicit operating rules.
+Many recurring behaviors are guided by implicit operating rules.

-These rules determine what feels safe, risky, necessary or unacceptable.
+These rules determine what feels safe, risky, necessary, forbidden or relationally dangerous.

 • If I say no, I lose connection.